 Some of these methods, such as xtrabackup can be made non-blocking on the donor.
 They are supported through a scriptable SST interface.

-For more information on the particular methods available for State Snapshot Transfers, see the Comparison.
+For more information on the particular methods available for State Snapshot Transfers, see the Comparison of State Transfer Methods.

 You can set which State Snapshot Transfer method a node uses from the confirmation file.
 For example: